KLINGLER COLLEGE OF ARTS AND SCIENCES INTERNSHIP OFFICE

 If you have any questions, please contact our Arts and Sciences Internship Coordinator, Sarah Curry at firstname.lastname@example.org or 414-288-4434.

-We are currently accepting applications for the Career Ready Internship Program for the Summer and Fall 2017 terms.
+We are currently accepting applications for the Career Ready Internship Program for the Spring 2018 term.
 Find out whether you qualify, and apply today.
-Applications are due: March 27th!

 STORIES FROM OUR CAREER READY INTERNS:

 Find out more about how our Career Ready Interns are putting their Arts & Sciences training to work, making a difference and earning valuable job experience in "On the Job."